gem5/gem5/CONTRIBUTING.md

 ========

 By default, contributions to gem5 should be made on the develop branch.
-The master branch is maintained as a stable release branch (i.e., it can be pulled to obtain the latest official release of gem5).
+The stable branch is maintained as a stable release branch (i.e., it can be pulled to obtain the latest official release of gem5).
 Creation of additional branches is generally discouraged due to their tendency to bloat git repositories with abandoned code.
 However, the creation of new branches is permitted for